INPACT: History

+In 1989 INPACT International was founded as the International Network of Professional Accountants which was abbreviated to INPACT.

+In 1995 an agreement was signed with CPA Management Systems, Inc. to form the organization's North American sister alliance INPACT Americas.
+In 1998 a similar agreement was signed with APACT in Hong Kong to form the organization's Asia Pacific sister alliance INPACT Asia Pacific.

 In March 2013, at the International Accounting Bulletin (IAB) Awards, the INPACT Global was selected as a Finalist in the "International Accounting Association of the Year" category.

 In September 2014, at the International Accounting Bulletin (IAB) Awards, the INPACT Global won the Highly Commended award in the "International Accounting Association of the Year" category.

 In October 2015, at the International Accounting Bulletin (IAB) Awards, the INPACT Global won the "Global Rising Star Association of the Year" award.

-The Chair of INPACT Global's Board of Directors is Ralf Zeiss, who is a partner at uniTreu GmbH in Germany.